ASIAA Theoretical Astrophysics

 First galaxies First galaxies

-Gas density distribution of the first galaxy after 33 Myr of evolution calculated by Chen & Chen (in preparation).
-The gas and metals inside supernova remnants mixes with surrounding gas ...(more)
+Gas density distribution of the first galaxy after 33 Myr of evolution calculated by Chen & Chen.
+The gas and metals inside supernova remnants mixes with surrounding gas and other remnants and gradually collapses to the galaxy center.
+There are already over a thousand stars formed in the very central region.
+The star-forming region is tiny compared with the entire galaxy; thus, the stars are not shown here. (more on ASIAA site)

 Theoretical modeling of large-scale galaxy distribution for a test of cosmic acceleration Theoretical modeling of large-scale galaxy distribution for a test of cosmic acceleration